 If I selected Venue Pickup when I purchased my tickets, then it is a good idea to go to the Box Office as soon as I arrive at the theatre.
-Once I arrive at the theatre, I can collect my tickets from the Box Office at the Ticketek outlet on Exhibition St (30 metres from the main Theatre entrance).
-This Box Office Outlet will open two hours prior to the commencement of each performance.
+Once I arrive at the theatre, I can collect my tickets from the Box Office at the Ticketek outlet in the Stalls foyer.
+The Box Office Outlet will open two hours prior to the commencement of each performance.
 Please do allow extra time in your planning in case there is a queue.